1712n/dn-institute/content/_index.md

 _threat reduction by focusing on things that matter_

-We maintain a crowdsourced knowledge base on distributed networks IT security vulnerabilities and attack taxonomy.
+We maintain a crowdsourced knowledge base on IT security vulnerabilities and hacker attack taxonomy across distributed networks.
 Our attack surface maps and corresponding datasets help regulators and law enforcement focus attention on the biggest threats and principal actors.

 <--->